CarboniDavide/RaspberryPi-FanSpeedSystem/README.md

     service fan-control reload
     service fan-control force-reload

-The init.py file is a small program that is used only by the service when it is started.
-It used to initialize the GPIO ports.
+The init.py file is a small program that is used only to clear all GPIO pins when the service start or is reloaded.